-Deadline for Certificate in Nonprofit Administration final fall admission: August 17 (note: this has been extended from August 1)
+Deadline for Certificate in Nonprofit Administration final fall admission: August 15, 2021

 Created for professionals in nonprofit organizations, the graduate-level Certificate in Nonprofit Management offers specific knowledge and skills related to human resource development, organizational evaluation, finance, conflict resolution, and decision-making.

 The Humphrey School considers many factors when choosing applicants for admission.
 We evaluate attributes such as prior academic achievement, professional and public service experience, commitment to a career in public affairs or planning, and a fit between the applicant's interests and goals and the programs at the Humphrey School.